No screaming, please: Japan amusement parks issue new Covid-19 guidelines

 (CNN) — Thrill seekers in Japan will soon get to enjoy their favorite roller coasters again now that amusement parks around the country are reopening.

-But there's one recommendation they might struggle with: No screaming.
+But there's one request they might struggle with: No screaming.

 With Japan lifting the state of emergency this week, a group of major theme park operators has introduced a set of guidelines on how to ensure the safety of both guests and staff in the face of Covid-19.